What Is the Best Angle For Solar Panels

 The primary aim of placing solar panels at the right angle is to ensure the sun's energy spreads over a larger area.
 For instance, if the sunlight covers 1 sq. meter of the solar panel surface at 90°, the same rays will spread over 1.5 sq. meters when tilted at 45°.

 As a general rule of thumb, the best solar panel angle is the latitude of your home.
-For instance, if you live in Portland, Oregon, with a latitude of 45.5152° N, the solar panel angle should be 45°.
+For instance, if you live in Portland, Oregon, with a latitude of 45.5152° N, the solar panel angle should be 45°, especially during the spring or fall seasons.

 Since the sun's position changes throughout the day, the optimal tilt angle changes too.